JZ-cs/hw2/README.md

-# homework 2 of DLSys
+# Homework 2

+Public repository and stub/testing code for Homework 2 of 10-714.